nithinreddy98/Audio-Steganography/README.md

 # Audio-Steganography
-An application to encrypt data securely in audio files
+An application to encrypt data securely into audio files